 Although Black Friday is technically the Friday after Thanksgiving, many of the deals actually start on Thanksgiving Day, which, of course, is on a Thursday.
 Black Friday hours vary between retailers, but here's what we know so far, according to Black Friday Ads:

-- Best Buy: In-store sales start on Thursday at 5 p.m., with new deals being released Friday and Saturday.
-On Friday, doors will open at 8 a.m.
+- Best Buy: Online deals start as early as 12 a.m. on Nov.
+28. In-store sales start on Nov.
+28 at 5 p.m., with new deals being released throughout the weekend.

-- Walmart: Walmart's doorbusters begin Thursday at 6p.m. while online sales ramp up Wednesday, Nov.
-21 at 10 p.m.
+- Walmart: Walmart will open its doors on Nov.
+28 at 6 p.m. while online sales ramp up on Nov.
+27 at 10 p.m.

 Note: some store hours may vary by location, so be sure to check online or call your nearest location before you head out.